sanphiee/MOT-sGPLDA-SRE14/README.md

 target_speaker_models.csv
 test_ivectors.csv"

-2. run ./python/sre14_preprocess.py
+2. run ./python/sre14_preprocess.py.
 It will generate "./temp/sre14.mat"

-3. run ./matlab/gplda_demo.m
+3. run ./matlab/gplda_demo.m.
 The script will read "./temp/sre14.mat", and the results are " 2.347, 2.456 (Dev, EER),  2.307 (Eval, EER),
  0.264, 0.269 (Dev, MDCF), 0.261 (Eval, MDCF)".

-4. run ./matlab/moplda_demo.m
+4. run ./matlab/moplda_demo.m.
 The script will read "./temp/sre14.mat", and the results are " 2.040, 2.193, 1.931, 0.233, 0.239, 0.229"

-5. some experiment results
+5. some experiment results.

 A. train lambda with development and train vectors